-Penn men's basketball shot out of the gates Wednesday night at the Palestra to beat Navy, 66-45, and collected its first win of the young season.
+Penn men's basketball shot out of the gates Wednesday night at the Palestra to beat Navy, 66-45, and collect its first win of the young season.

-Despite the lopsided victory, the biggest cheer of the night came when fan and Penn field hockey senior Gina Guccione stepped on to the court with eight minutes left to nail a half court shot and win $5,000
+Despite the lopsided victory, the biggest cheer of the night came when fan and Penn field hockey senior Gina Guccione stepped on to the court with eight minutes left to nail a half court shot and win 5,000 dollars.

 In a game that was never in jeopardy for the Quakers (1-2), the half court shot provided a late shot of excitement before the starters got to take a rest for the game’s final minutes.

 The contest was decided before most fans even took their seats as the Red and Blue showed off their offensive firepower from the opening tip.

 Penn routinely picked apart the Midshipmen defense and jumped out to a 17-2 lead to start the game.
 The Red and Blue nailed shots, played stingy defense, and did all they could to erase Monday’s double-overtime loss to La Salle from their memories.

 “It’d only been two games, but we were already sick of it,” sophomore forward A.J.
 Brodeur said after the game.